-Escape The Pandemic: Summer Camps Offer COVID-19-Free Bubbles This Fall
+Class Without Coronavirus: Students Take Schoolwork To Sleepaway Camp

 Inside their sealed perimeters, these camps have shown that with enough testing and safety protocols they can create a world away from the virus.
 But the bubble comes at a price.

-The fall session at Camp Robin Hood costs $9,000 for five weeks, which covers all expenses including COVID-19 testing.
+The fall session at Camp Robin Hood costs $9,000 for five weeks, which covers all expenses including coronavirus testing.